mgonzalezg9/Sweather/README.md

     - `useCachedResources`: This hook loads resources before the app starts and shows an splash screen.
     - `useColorScheme`: Retrieves if the system has a light or dark mode enabled.

+    Wrappers for Weather and Wallpaper API calls:
+    - `useWeatherForecast`: Retrieves weather and forecast data.
+    - `useWallpaper`: Retrieves the wallpaper for a given location.

 -   Navigation:
     It contains the navigation stack along with the routes.